Autodesk/molecular-simulation-tools/README.md

 #### Environment Variables
 `PORT`: Sets the port that the server will run on.
 `SEND_GRID_API_KEY`: Allows the server to send email via SendGrid.
+`FRONTEND_URL`: The url root that we use for links in emails

 #### API
 All routes are prefixed with the current version.
 See the mock server in client/test/fixtures/mock_server.js for example responses.